- Professor Mathur (Chair) - ext. 3725

 GL-215 Energy, Minerals & Society (Fall; Variable; 3.00 Credits; N) Twenty-first century societies run on the twin nutrients of abundant energy and the mineral resources needed to fashion technological devices.
 While both energy and mineral commodities are subject to wildly oscillating demand as economies alternately flourish and falter, the global demand for all such commodities has shown inexorable growth since the onset of the industrial era.
 Globalization has increased this rate of growth.
 But, extraction and use of resources invariably alters landscapes and releases pollutants into the environment.
 How adequate are supplies?
 How can they be used with minimal adverse impact?
 To what extent can impacts be managed by use of alternative energies, by recycling, by conservation?
 These topics are the focus of this course.

-GL-240 Geological Field Methods I (Fall; Yearly; 4.00 Credits; N,CW) The course is an introduction to the geology of the Appalachians through teaching geologic methods in the field.
+GL-240 Geological Field Methods I (Fall; Yearly; 4.00 Credits; N,CW) This course is an introduction to the geology of the Appalachians through teaching geologic methods in the field.
 The course will focus on developing field practice and using the information collected in the field to construct a scientific document.
 The course is composed of 8 local fieldtrips and 1 extended fieldtrip as well as many classroom exercises.
 Prerequisite: GL100A.
-Note: A special course fee will be applied.
+Note: A special course fee is assessed.

 GL-299 Special Topics (Variable; Variable; 1.00-4.00 Credits) An examination of an area not regularly studied in the departmental offerings.
 Examples have been Geomorphology, Petroleum Geology, and Case Studies in Environmental Geology.
 Note: abbreviate ST: (title).
 Students may take each ST: course for credit.